kritdass/pytch/README.md

 ```
 You will need a [Nerd Font](https://www.nerdfonts.com/) to see the icons.
 I use [JetFlow](https://github.com/kritdass/JetFlow).

+## Configuration

+Pytch is configured by editing a TOML configuration file located at `$HOME/.config/pytch/config.toml`.
+To generate the default configuration file, simply run `pytch -g`.

 ## Todos

 - [x] Add CONTRIBUTING.md
 - [x] Add Changelog
+- [x] Add more options
+- [x] Configuration file
+- [ ] Add documentation for the configuration options
+- [ ] Configuration wizard
 - [ ] Windows support
 - [ ] Support for more Linux and BSD distributions
-- [ ] Configuration file and wizard
-- [ ] Add more options
 - [ ] Create manpages

 ## Contributing

 We strongly encourage contributions, they help us improve Pytch and give us unique insight into what the users of Pytch want.
-Before contributing, please review [CONTRIBUTING.md](CONTRIBUTING.md).
+Before contributing, please review our [contributing guidelines](CONTRIBUTING.md).

 ## Acknowledgements